6 Ways to Use Chocolate on a Ketogenic Diet

 Ketogenic Chocolate Recipes

 Okay.
 So, now you know how awesome chocolate is.
 I personally consume chocolate almost every day in various forms.
-We have plenty of recipes, however these are some of my favorites that I recommend.
+We have plenty of recipes, however, these are some of my favorites that I recommend.

-As I mentioned before, you want to buy a high-quality organic raw cacao powder, cacao nibs, or buy a high percentage dark chocolate bar that contains natural ketogenic sweeteners like stevia or monk fruit.
+As I mentioned before, you want to buy a high-quality organic raw cacao powder, cacao nibs, or a high percentage dark chocolate bar that contains natural ketogenic sweeteners like stevia or monk fruit.
 Although it has a slightly different nutrient makeup and benefits, cacao butter can also be an excellent addition to the diet.

 Chocolate Coconut Milk Ice Cream

 This is a simple recipe that fills a gap that many people miss on a ketogenic diet, ice cream.
 Go to the store and pull almost any ice cream from the freezer and you will see just how much sugar is in that stuff.
-While demand is growing and their might be a ketogenic friendly ice cream hitting the shelves relatively soon, this is a great homemade version.
+While demand is growing and there might be a ketogenic friendly ice cream hitting the shelves relatively soon, this is a great homemade version.

 Keto Chocolate Cake